slug (noun, verb) /slʌg/ LISTEN

 - Martin put another slug in the slot machine.

-- Patsy took another slug of whisky.
+- Patsy took another slug of whiskey.

 - The boxer slugged his opponent.